By Pradeep Pandey · Co-Founder · 21 min read · Updated

 Not a primary scheduling system: NurseGrid does not build schedules, enforce credentials, track overtime, or generate CMS documentation

 Manager App Removed.
-Multiple reviewers note the manager-facing mobile app is no longer available, requiring desktop login for schedule edits.
+The manager-facing mobile app is no longer available, requiring desktop login for schedule edits (Capterra, June 2024).

 “It no longer has the manager app so I have to login to desktop.”